TheOdinProject/curriculum/rails/databases.md

 Once your database is set up and you've got empty tables to work with, you use SQL's statements to start populating it.
 The main actions you want to do are CRUD (which we've seen before) -- Create, Read, Update, and Destroy.
 Most of the commands you run will fall under the "Read" category, since you'll spend lots of time asking questions of your data and trying to display it.

 Every CRUDdy command in SQL contains a few parts -- the action ("statement"), the table it should run on, and the conditions ("clauses").
-If you just do an action on a table, it will apply to the whole database and you'll probably break something.
+If you just do an action on a table without specifying conditions, it will apply to the whole database and you'll probably break something.

-For "Destroy" queries, the classic mistake is typing `DELETE * FROM users`, which removes all your users table.
+For "Destroy" queries, the classic mistake is typing `DELETE * FROM users` without a `WHERE` clause, which removes all your users from the table.
 You probably needed to delete just one user, who you would specify based on some (hopefully unique) attribute like "name" or "id" as part of your condition clause, e.g. `DELETE * FROM users WHERE users.id = 1`.
 You can do all kinds of common sense things like using `>`, `<`, `<=` etc. comparison operators to specify groups of rows to run commands on or logical operators like `AND`, `OR`, `NOT` etc to chain multiple clauses together, e.g. `DELETE * FROM users WHERE id > 12 AND name = 'foo'`.

 "Create" queries use `INSERT INTO` and you'll need to specify which columns to insert stuff into and then which values to put in those columns, which looks something like `INSERT INTO Users (name, email) VALUES ('foobar','foo@bar.com');`.
 This is one of the few queries that you don't need to be careful about which rows you've selected since you're actually just adding new ones into the table.